-BGC's compensation expenses decreased in the first quarter of 2022 primarily due to the sale of Insurance and cost reduction initiatives.
-BGC's noncompensation expenses decreased due to lower occupancy and equipment expense due to the sale of Insurance, as well as lower interest and communications expenses.
+BGC's compensation expenses decreased in the third quarter of 2022 and year on year primarily due to increased automation, the sale of Insurance, and the positive FX impact on its U.K. and European expenses.
+BGC's non-compensation expenses decreased due to lower occupancy and equipment expense due to the sale of Insurance, as well as lower commissions and floor brokerage, communication, interest and other expenses.
 These expense reductions were partially offset by higher selling and promotion charges, as COVID-19 restrictions have relaxed across many of the major geographies in which BGC operates.